 CAUTION: When cleaning, always have unit disconnected from power source.
 Never attempt to clean inside the unit, as the cleaning solution may cause damage to the electronic components.

-In the event it becomes necessary to replace any parts, a complete description can be found with the supplied parts list.
-Replacement parts are available from Phenix Technologies' Service Department.
+If it becomes necessary to replace any parts, a complete description can be found with the supplied parts list.